daniel-barbu/miniclip-8BallPool-trainer/README.md

 After that, open the raw code and copy-paste it to the console of the previously opened webpage.

 ## Controls
-Left, Right, Up, Down (Arrow Keys): move the center of the red circle.
+Left, Right, Up, Down (Arrow Keys): move the red circle.
 0 (Numpad): commute between 2px and 10px movement.